 The Three Phases of Design Thinking: Immersion, Ideation and Prototyping

 The Design Thinking approach have changed the way thousands of companies think (and do) innovation.
-Start your transformation from its 3 basic standards: Immersion, Ideation and Prototyping.
+Start your transformation from 3 basic standards: Immersion, Ideation and Prototyping.

 What is Design Thinking?